-Before I set out on my trip to Paris, I decided my "big" purchase for this trip would be a designer bag.
+Before I set out on my trip to Paris, I decided my big purchase for this trip would be a designer bag.
 Basically, this item would be my memento.
 Some Laduree macaroons for my daughter and a bottle of excellent French Bordeaux wine for my husband that would be it for my tangible expenditures.

 For this blog I will highlight Dior and Louis Vuittton, the two stores I spent the most time in each being ultra exclusive carrying some merchandise that can only be seen and purchased at these locations.
 Since Dior was across the street from L'Avenue, this was my first stop.

-I was greeted at the entrance by a doorman which I found to be a nice touch of exclusivity.
+I was greeted at the entrance by a smiling doorman which I found to be a nice touch of exclusivity.
 Immediately, I was mesmerized by the wide array of Dior's latest purse collection, the Tarot Card series.
 Each bag was a work of art that anyone would appreciate even if they were not into the Occult which is a trendy fashion theme at the moment.
 I loved every bag creation but the Occult is not my thing.
 Hence, I wasn't interested in this newest series of Dior purses.

-Madame Chuiri has a "very special way" of combining a casual and a dressy look that is effortless but powerfully elegant.
+Madame Chuiri has a very special way of combining a casual and a dressy look that is effortless but powerfully elegant.
 I particularly love her use of blue-black as the base color in many of her ensembles.
-Most people believe black is traditionally, the most elegant color used in high fashion but the rich blue-black being shown in Dior's current line is in my opinion, "to die for" and equally elegant.
+Most people believe black is traditionally, the most elegant color used in high fashion but the rich blue-black being shown in Dior's current line is, in my opinion, to die for and equally elegant.

-From the purse, bag and accessories departments I wandered into several rooms where her divine clothes collections were displayed.
+From the purse, bag and accessories departments I wandered into several rooms where MGC’s divine clothes collections were displayed.
 Casual wear, evening creations and haute couture were all stunningly gorgeous.
 Leading me to dream about what it would like to be wealthy enough to wear these coveted creations and what type of lifestyle would someone really have to have to comfortably afford and sport these clothes daily.
 For a shopaholic even fantasy can be fun.

 Dior has always been a brand that makes a strong feminine statement which has been beautifully expressed in its many shoe collections over the years.
-I loved the blue-black heels and flats with their monogramed, beige growgrain bow ribbon strap.
-I almost sat down to try a pair or two on but I restrained myself largely because it wasn't "a purse!"
+I loved the blue-black heels and flats with their monogramed, beige grow grain bow ribbon strap.
+I almost sat down to try a pair or two on but I restrained myself largely because it wasn't a purse!
 Anyone who loves designer shoes should consider some of the foot ware editions in the current Dior offerings.

 Baby Dior was the next department.
 Since I have no grandchildren only a granddog, I quickly moved through this area but I would like to point out this is the only Dior store that carries Baby Dior.
-So you must come to Paris and to the Avenue Montaigne store to see what ultra luxury, French baby clothes are like.
+So you must come to Paris and to the Avenue Montaigne store to see what ultra chic, French baby clothes are like.

 One of the departments that was a bit of a shock was the housewares section.
 I had no idea Dior designed china, crystal and other entertaining pieces.
 I lingered in this area for a while trying to take it all in.
 Expensive, exclusive, modern and refined is how I would describe all of the offerings found here.

 Dior has a way with lipstick and fingernail polish colors that really can not be copied.
 The richness and the quality of their cosmetics are unbeatable and their perfumes exude allure and sexiness.
-If you want to feel like a "powerful feline" adorn yourself with Dior!!!!
+If you want to feel like a powerful feline adorn yourself with Dior!!!!

 Being high-end and highly coveted, an LV item is many times the first expensive purse many women buy for themselves.
 During its several hundred year history, Louis Vuitton has been the luxury brand of choice for women all over the world.
-The current First Lady of France, Bridgitte Macron, routinely sports Louis Vuitton fashion creations and accessories.
-This demonstrative fashion statement by the French First Lady should tell you the French "love" Louis Vuitton.
+The current First Lady of France, Bridgette Macron, routinely sports Louis Vuitton fashion creations and accessories.
+This demonstrative fashion statement by the French First Lady should tell you the French love Louis Vuitton.

-With that said if you want to purchase the "latest" and maybe some of the most coveted items, you must come to Paris and shop in the Avenue Montaigne location or the Louis Vuitton flagship store on the Champs Elysee.
+With that said if you want to purchase the latest and maybe some of the most coveted items, you must come to Paris and shop in the Avenue Montaigne location or the Louis Vuitton flagship store on the Champs Elysee.
 There is, also, a location on the Left Bank that has an excellent selection of goods.

 She shared this store was highlighting the new LV fragrances that you couldn't get in most other locations.
 I love perfume and thus, I asked her to show me around the perfume department and let me sample all of the new editions.
-All of the scents were lovely but nothing "drove me wild."
+All of the scents were lovely but nothing drove me wild.
 I did share I was interested in purchasing a purse.
 Her we go!!

 The greeter introduced me to a purse sales person and she led me to the purse showroom.
-Passing by an hanging "egg basket" chair, I asked her to tell me who the artist of the chair was.
+Passing by an hanging egg basket chair, I asked her to tell me who the artist of the chair was.
 She explained it was the Campana Brothers, two creative talents working with LV to develop contemporary, foldable furniture and travel accessories as part of the LV Nomades Collection.

 Likewise, we next walked by a giant, gold rabbit, a signature piece by Jeff Koons, currently the most expensive contemporary artist in the world.
 In fact she continued that Koons had recently collaborated with the luxury brand to create the Masters series of bags, backpacks, clutches, wallets and scraves.
 Hum, I thought; I would like to see these purses.
 Maybe I would find my "Paris Purse" from this collection.
 I asked the salesman to show me what was available.